Redundancy Matrix: Fair Selection Guide for Employers

 IN THIS SECTION

-Employers can use a redundancy matrix to ensure that they are selecting workers for redundancy based on fair criteria which can be applied objectively, consistently and fairly.
+Employers can therefore use a redundancy matrix to ensure that they are selecting workers for redundancy based on fair criteria which can be applied objectively, consistently and fairly.

 Ensure a fair redundancy selection process